ansible/workshops/exercises/ansible_network/README.md

-# Ansible Linklight - Networking
+# Ansible Network Automation Workshop

-This content is a multi-purpose toolkit for effectively demonstrating Ansible's capabilities on network equipment (Arista, Cisco, Cumulus, Juniper etc) or providing informal workshop training in various forms -- instructor-led, hands-on or self-paced.
+This content is a multi-purpose toolkit for effectively demonstrating Ansible's capabilities on network equipment (Arista, Cisco, and Juniper) or providing informal workshop training in various forms -- instructor-led, hands-on or self-paced.

 ## Presentation
 Want the Presentation Deck?
 Its right here: